go-gitea/gitea/docs/content/doc/usage/packages/cran.en-us.md

 ## Publish a package

-To publish a package, perform a HTTP PUT operation with the package content in the request body.
+To publish a R package, perform a HTTP `PUT` operation with the package content in the request body.

 Source packages: